MikkoVihtakari/PlotSvalbard/README.md

 News
 --------
+2018-10-26 Updated to next major version v0.5.
+Added ocean currents for Barents Sea as well as (rudimentary) waffle charts.
+Made the arguments for basemap more logical. *This update will break the maps made using previous versions of the package*.
+Change the argument names inside basemap, and it should work as before.

 2018-09-21 Updated to v0.4 with many new features, such as improved bathymetry and automatic map limits.
 See [the user manual](https://mikkovihtakari.github.io/PlotSvalbard/articles/PlotSvalbard_user_manual.html) for details.